 Master of Landscape Architecture

-The Master of Landscape Architecture program, accredited by the American Society of Landscape Architects, is a professional program that offers training in design and inquiry.
-The design studios form the core of this program, which is supported by rigorous independent investigation in seminars and in a thesis project.
-Students are expected to develop a specialty within the discipline, under the professional guidance of the faculty.
+The MLA program, accredited by the Landscape Architecture Accreditation Board, offers training in design and inquiry.
+Design studios form the core, supported by rigorous independent investigation in seminars and a thesis project.
+Students develop a specialty within the discipline, under professional guidance of the faculty.
 The curriculum emphasizes the following:

 Urban Ecological Design.
-The rapidly changing environment of the Pacific Northwest offers an excellent opportunity for courses and thesis projects to explore the connections between culture and nature and to test ideas for how social and spatial conflicts between development and conservation might be addressed.
+The Pacific Northwest environment offers an excellent opportunity for courses and thesis projects to explore connections between culture and nature and test ideas on how social and spatial conflicts between development and conservation might be addressed.
 Faculty are particularly interested in the changing roles of familiar urban and suburban landscapes, as these areas are increasingly expected to function as part of an ecological infrastructure.
 At the same time, diverse human cultural communities have developed with differing perceptions of and values for these changing landscapes.
 The department offers students the opportunity to study the rich cultural resources of these human communities as they develop new relationships to their environments, and to participate in this overlap between natural and cultural processes.
-The department currently offers study abroad programs in Canada, Mexico, Guatemala, Europe, and East Asia as well as opportunities to work with local communities and public agencies.
+The department currently offers Study Abroad programs in Canada, Mexico, Guatemala, Europe, and East Asia as well as opportunities to work with local communities and public agencies.

 Design Leadership.
-The faculty is committed to training students to be leaders in design practice and education.
-This includes the education of both children and adults to understand the consequences of human transactions with the natural environment.
-Courses are offered and research is being conducted on designing outdoor educational environments.
-Graduate students are also encouraged to develop independent leadership skills which provide them with self-confidence and adaptability in a rapidly changing professional world.
-The primary areas in which students are encouraged to develop leadership abilities are in the definition and practice of design as a basis for interdisciplinary work, environmental education and the application of ecological concepts to urban design, the use of communication technology to develop creative solutions to cultural and environmental conflicts, and international design-build projects in which students confront the global nature of contemporary development issues.
+The faculty trains students to be leaders in design practice and education to help both children and adults understand the consequences of human transactions with the natural environment.
+Courses are offered and research is conducted on designing outdoor educational environments.
+Graduate students are encouraged to develop independent leadership skills which provide them with self-confidence and adaptability in a rapidly changing professional world.
+The primary areas in which students are encouraged to develop leadership abilities are definition and practice of design as a basis for interdisciplinary work; environmental education and application of ecological concepts to urban design; use of communication technology to develop creative solutions to cultural and environmental conflicts; and international design-build projects in which students confront the global nature of contemporary development issues.

-The graduate program considers applicants with and without previous design education, and encourages applications from persons with diverse academic and professional backgrounds.
-The faculty is experienced in teaching mature students and seeks to admit those with a range of ages, backgrounds, and interests.
-Students are encouraged to benefit from the location of the department within a broad and excellent research university by adding elective courses in other disciplines to their core curriculum.
+The program considers applicants with and without previous design education, and encourages applications from persons with diverse academic and professional backgrounds.
+The faculty admits those with a range of ages, backgrounds, and interests.
+Students benefit from the location of the department within a broad research university by adding elective courses in other disciplines to their core curriculum.
 In addition, graduate students may elect to participate in College-wide certificate programs in Urban Design, and Preservation Planning and Design.
 See program descriptions in the College of Built Environments section.

 Minimum 72 credits

-Specific program requirements are arranged to fit each student's background.
-Seminar and field courses help students achieve their educational goals and develop a credible specialty area within landscape architecture.
+Requirements are arranged to fit each student's background.
+Seminar and field courses help students achieve their educational goals and develop a credible specialty area (12 credits), depending on their individual interests.
 Students with a previous degree in landscape architecture begin coursework with the required graduate curriculum studios, while students from other educational backgrounds begin with the basic core design studios.
-The required graduate curriculum includes 72 approved credits.
-In addition, a specialization is developed in the area of a student's individual interests (12 credits), thus encouraging students to deepen their knowledge in a particular area, while maintaining substantial flexibility for each individual.

-A thesis is required.
-This independent project is advised by a committee of faculty, but allows the student to develop greater intellectual maturity and satisfaction by pursuing a topic she or he has selected out of personal interest.
-The thesis also allows students to demonstrate a professional level of mastery of a specialized subject area.
-Students complete either a written and graphic product or a purely written product for the thesis, depending on the thesis model they choose to follow.
+A thesis or capstone project is required, that allows the student to develop greater intellectual maturity and satisfaction by pursuing a topic she or he has selected out of personal interest.
+The thesis or capstone project also allows students to demonstrate a professional level of mastery of a specialized subject area.
+Students complete either a written and graphic product or a purely written product for the thesis.
 Four models are available: the professional project thesis, the design critique thesis, the research thesis, and the design thesis.
-Students make choices about the type of thesis and the methods they will use in conjunction with their faculty adviser and committee members.
+Students choosing a capstone project can either work on a Group Project Option or a two-quarter Studio Option.
+Students make choices about the type and methods of thesis or capstone project in conjunction with their thesis committee members and/or faculty adviser